idleberg/vscode-svg-icons/README.md

 ![Screenshot](https://raw.githubusercontent.com/idleberg/vscode-svg-icons/master/images/screenshot.gif)

-*Screenshot nicked from the Sublime Text package, but well… (theme is [Hopscotch](https://marketplace.visualstudio.com/items?itemName=idleberg.hopscotch))*
+*creenshot nicked from the Sublime Text package, but you get the idea*

 ## Installation